teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 > **Warning** The parser API is not exception-safe.
 If the `IParser.Run` method throws an exception, the `ParserState` held by the `ParserInputReader` will be left in an undefined state.
 The caller must ensure that the state is not used again afterwards.

+> **Note** For compatibility with the streaming input parsing API described below, a parser should consume as much input as it can at each invocation, and invoking the parser with an input reader whose `IsFinalBlock` property is set to `true` should complete the operation by setting a result to the `ParserCompletionState` parameter.
+If a parser supports scenarios such as parsing one token at a time, it is recommended to be gated behind an option disabled by default.

 ### Parsing streaming input

 The `IParser` interfaces themselves support parsing streaming input but the responsibility to manage the input buffers falls to the user.
 To make this easier, Farkle provides the `ParserStateContext` classes that greatly simplify parsing streaming input.